 Different with Rainville et al (2022) and Todd and Ren (2023), most of our experiments aimed to detect the evolution of MEs or submesoscale processes.
-Two products of Chinese UGs named "Sea Wing" (Yu7 et al., 2011) and "Petrel" (Wu7 et al., 2011) are utilized in revealing the development of MEs in this study.
+Two products of Chinese UGs named "Sea Wing" (Yu et al., 2011) and "Petrel" (Wu et al., 2011) are utilized in revealing the development of MEs in this study.
 Since 2014, we have conducted 11 experiments, totally collecting 13491 temperature and salinity profiles, which is even more than those in Gulf Stream (Todd and Ren, 2023).
 50 UGs and 2 AUVs were deployed in northern SCS.
-The deploying time, installed sensors, and diving depths of UGs/AUVs experiment were shown in Table 32.
+The deploying time, installed sensors, and diving depths of UGs/AUVs experiment were shown in Table 2.
 More detailed information, including vehicle serial number, waypoints, matching time, latitude, and longitude is stored in the data with \.NC format.
 The gray highlighted the UG network experiments, with number of UGs ≥3.
-Such as, in the experiments of 2017, 2019 and 2020, more than 10 UGs were deployed to detect the three-dimensional structures of the mesoscale eddies MEs.
-The largest UG network was conducted in 2021, including 50 UGs, which was set to investigate eddy-current interaction.
+Such as, in the experiments of 2017, 2019 and 2020, more than 10 UGs were deployed to detect the three-dimensional structures of the MEs.

 ME: Mesoscale Eddies; AUV: Autonomous Underwater Vehicle; UG: Underwater Glider.
-Table $3\underline{2}$ .
+Table 2.
 Information of individual UG/AUV experiment and the observing purpose.